 I’ve seen guys with 6-pack abs who look like scrawny wimps when they have a shirt on.
 The key to looking like an unstoppable alpha-male is to work on widening that upper body, namely your chest and upper back.

-Chest dips performed with a wide grip and the elbows flared to the sides, target the outer chest better than pushups, bench presses, or any other exercise for that matter.
+Chest dips performed with a wide grip and the elbows flared to the sides, target the outer chest better than pushups, bench presses, or any other exercise.
 In doing so, they give you that huge, wide chest that resembles a set of stone slabs set on your chest sideways.

-This is yet another reason why chest dips are one of the most powerful chest exercises you can do.
+Developing a wide chest is yet another reason why chest dips are the best chest exercise for men.

 3. Increased Shoulder Flexibility